I Still Do: Production

 The album was produced by Glyn Johns, who had been producer on Clapton's successful albums Slowhand (1977) and Backless (1978).

 The album cover consists of a portrait of Clapton by Peter Blake who had previously designed multiple pages of artwork for Clapton's 1991 album 24 Nights as well as a photo book, containing all of his drawings of Clapton, his band and the Royal Albert Hall in which the album was recorded from 1990 to 1991.

 Media interest was aroused by the listing of Angelo Mysterioso as contributing to "I Will Be There" as it is similar to L'Angelo Misterioso, a pseudonym used occasionally by George Harrison.
 After Clapton refused to make an official statement, the media began to speculate whether it might be Dhani Harrison playing on the new release.
 A spokesman for Clapton told Examiner.com on 2 March 2016 that neither Clapton himself nor his management or Clapton's record companies will be revealing the actual identity of "Angelo Mysterioso".
 In a brief statement, the spokesman wrote: "We aren't going to be saying who it is.
 Now or ever [...]".
 Also, it was never officially approved or denied if Dhani Harrison appears on the release.
 Ed Sheeran joined Clapton on stage at the Nippon Budokan Tokyo, Japan on 13 April 2016 for "I Will Be There", leading to speculation that he is in fact Angelo Mysterioso.
 Sheeran also sang "Cypress Grove" and "Sunshine State" at the same concert.
 Since then, Sheeran's album ÷ was released, also crediting 'Angelo Mysterioso' with a guitar solo, leading to speculation of an arrangement between the two.
 Speaking to People magazine, Sheeran confirmed the collaboration.

 Release and promotion

 I Still Do was announced on 18 February 2016.
-The album is available as a digital download, on gramophone record (two vinyl discs, each with three songs per side and played at 45RPM for better audio) and on compact disc.
+The album is available as a digital download, on gramophone record (two vinyl discs, each with three songs per side and played at 45 rpm for better audio) and on compact disc.
 There is also a limited edition vacuum tube shaped USB and CD release in a denim box with bonus materials.
 The bonuses include two exclusive tracks "Lonesome" and "Freight Train" plus 45 minutes of video featuring intimate interviews, behind the scenes clips of recording sessions, live performances and more, and 10 behind the scenes polaroid photo prints.
 Clapton's independent Bushbranch and Surfdog Records labels distribute the album to worldwide territories.